-So, at the weekend Karta and I took a trip up to Brands Hatch to visit the American Speedfest.
+So, at the weekend, Karta and I took a trip to Brands Hatch to visit the American Speedfest.

 The thing is, the event organisers seemed to have missed the mark.
 Sure, there were a plethora of American cars to admire, hot rods, muscle cars, movie cars and plenty of racing cars.
 There was even a monster truck that was giving rides around an arena to sunburned mums.
-But, and this is a big ‘ole American but, the atmosphere wasn’t right.
+But (and this is a big old American, but), the atmosphere wasn’t right.
 Let me explain.

 I think that I’ll give it a year or two before I visit another American Speedfest in the UK.